Causes of diarrhoea

-If you have a very advanced cancer then diarrhoea caused by the cancer itself may be more of a problem.
+If you have an advanced cancer then diarrhoea caused by the cancer itself may be a problem.
 Depending on the cause, your doctor or nurse may be able to prescribe treatment to help control it.

-Diarrhoea can be a side effect of many types of drugs.
+Diarrhoea can be a side effect of many types of medicines.
 These include

 - Some types of antibiotics